Tell us YOUR story! Click here to learn more and share YOUR thoughts with us!

 Students MUST receive a diving medical examination from a hyperbaric physician or equivalent, and MUST turn in the completed and signed medical questionnaire available for download at the bottom of this page, before enrollment.

-Course graduates will receive a lifetime internationally recognized Occupational Media Production Diver certification from the International Association of Nitrox and Technical Divers (IANTD), and they will be authorized to work in the commercial industry as an Occupational Media Production Diver.
+Course graduates will receive a lifetime internationally recognized Surface Operations Supervisor certification from the International Association of Nitrox and Technical Divers (IANTD), and they will be authorized to work in the commercial industry as a Dive Operations Supervisor.

 Costs and Notes: